When your cabinet hinges need an update, rub n buff is a quick and easy way to get a totally new look.

 Last week I shared my freshly painted kitchen cabinets.
-They’ve been nice and white for a few weeks now and I am still blown away with how much brighter and more up to date the whole room looks.
+They’ve been nice and white for a few weeks now and I am still blown away with how much brighter and more up-to-date the whole room looks.

-Updating Hinges with Rub n Buff
+How to Update Hinges with Rub n Buff

-If you don’t know, Rub n Buff is a fantastic metallic paste used to give almost anything a metal finish.
+If you don’t know, Rub n Buff is a fantastic metallic paste you can use to give almost anything a metal finish.
 I chose it because it is so easy to use and gives a lasting finish.

 I soaked the hinges and screws in a mixture of hot water and Dawn dish soap and then used an old toothbrush to scrub them.

 Then I put a small amount of silver leaf Rub n Buff on my finger and rubbed it all over the hinge.
 I used a q-tip to help get into all the little crevices.

 Once the Rub n Buff had dried thoroughly, I used an old t-shirt to gently buff the finish.
 This is what gives it a shine like real metal.

 They look great on the cabinets.
 The hinges fade into the background instead of standing out, which is exactly what I wanted.